Scheduled to die in Arkansas: Does mental competence matter?

 In its report, the Fair Punishment Project outlined the histories of each of the seven men scheduled to die.
 The report was based on court pleadings and opinions, transcripts of expert testimonies, and witness affidavits.
 Here's a summary of the report's findings:

-• Bruce Ward is the first scheduled to die on Monday night.
-According to the report, he doesn't understand what's coming.
-He thinks he's about to set off on a "special mission as an evangelist," according to a complaint cited in the report.
-He told a forensic psychiatrist in 2010 that he hears voices, that he gets revelations directly from God and that he will "walk out of prison to great riches and public acclaim."
-He says he's been visited in prison by his deceased father and "resurrected dogs."
-It's believed that mental illness runs in Ward's family.
-He was 4 when his mother had a mental breakdown.
-She beat him regularly, put tar on him before submerging him in ice-cold water and forced him as a young boy to sleep naked beneath water that dripped through a leaking roof.

-• Don Davis is also supposed to be put to death Monday night.
+• Don Davis is supposed to be put to death Monday night.
 On two IQ tests he took as a child, Davis scored a 69 and a 77, signaling intellectual impairment, court documents show.
 He also suffered a serious head injury and, coupled with his low IQ level and attention-deficit hyperactivity disorder, experiences " 'double deficits' in cognitive functioning," the report states.
 Soon after his birth, both his parents abandoned him.
 Davis "never received a comprehensive mental health evaluation by an independent expert," the report found.
 He has spent more than 25 years on death row.

 • Serious mental illnesses have plagued Jack Jones since childhood, the project's review of documents showed.
 He endured paralyzing hallucinations and, at times, would be found rocking and banging his head against cupboards.
 He was abused by his father and abducted and raped by three strangers.
 He attempted suicide twice before he finally got psychiatric attention.
 He committed himself to a hospital for severe depression and suicidal ideation just months before he committed murder -- and was diagnosed with bipolar disorder not long before his crime.
 The jury heard "almost none of this," the report states.
 Jones is scheduled to die April 24.